 #2 Try To Come Up With Some Ideas

 In order to hire the perfect ghost writer you have to know what you want to write beforehand.
 Or at least have some general ideas.

 That’s because a ghost writer will just do the writing in the most optimal way, but they can’t “invent” things for you.

 What do you want your blog to be like?
-Is there something that you absolutely want writing about?
+Is there something that you absolutely want to write about?
 Take note and then go searching for a ghost writer who you think is a good match for the content you have in mind.

 #3 Look At Their Portfolio

 Experience is what divides an amateur writer from a professional ghost writer.
 And the latter is what you want for your blog.

 When in the process of hiring a ghost writer make sure to take a closer look at their previous work: they might be exceptional ghost writers, but what if they matured significant experience in a field that’s couldn’t be further from your business?

 What if you are a beauty guru and the ghost writer you want to hire is an experienced medical writer?
 That wouldn’t be a nice fit, now, would it?

 But taking a look at their portfolio is essential also for testing their professionalism.
 Is the ghost writer you want to hire capable of understanding their clients’ tone?
 Can they change accordingly?